K'Sun Ray

-Kesun Mitchell Loder (born May 1993), better known by his stage name, K'Sun Ray, is an American actor.
-He is known for starring as Timmy Robinson in the 2006 zombie film Fido.
+Kesun Mitchell Loder (born 22 May 1993), better known by his stage name, K'Sun Ray, is an American actor.
+He is best known for starring as Timmy Robinson in the 2006 zombie film Fido, Jason Smith in the 2006 American drama television series Smith, and Young Tobias in the 2007 American police procedural crime drama television series Criminal Minds.

 Personal life

 K'Sun was born in May 1993, as Kesun Loder in the United States.
 His career began in 2004, after he was cast in a starring role in the television movie Love's Enduring Promise.

 He was arrested on October 16, 2011 in Wilmington, NC on attempted burglary charges.